DreamOfTheRedChamber/system-design-interviews/README.md

  curl 'https://api.github.com/user/repos?page=2&per_page=100'
 ```

-* Common parameters:
+##### Common parameters
 * page and per_page.
 Intuitive for many use cases.
 Links to "page 2" may not always contain the same data.
 * offset and limit.
 This standard comes from the SQL database world, and is a good option when you need stable permalinks to result sets.
 * since and limit.
 Get everything "since" some ID or timestamp.
 Useful when it's a priority to let clients efficiently stay "in sync" with data.
 Generally requires result set order to be very stable.

+##### Metadata
-* Metadata: Include enough metadata so that clients can calculate how much data there is, and how and whether to fetch the next set of results.
+* Include enough metadata so that clients can calculate how much data there is, and how and whether to fetch the next set of results.
 Examples of how that might be implemented:

 ```json
 {